Drug and Alcohol Addiction Awareness Certification

 What happens if a user fails the test?If the user doesn’t pass the test first time they will get further opportunities to take the test again after extra study.
 There are no limits to the number of times a test can be taken.

-How long does it take to complete the Drug & Alcohol Addiction Awareness Certification course?We estimate that the course will take about 15 hours to complete in total, plus an additional 30 minutes for the end of course test.
+How long does it take to complete the Drug and Alcohol Addiction Awareness Certification course?We estimate that the course will take about 15 hours to complete in total, plus an additional 30 minutes for the end of course test.